sukotyas/quora-scraping/Readme.md

 # Scrap Quora Questions by Spaces

-Clone this repository and just run the code in terminal:
+Clone this repository and just run this code in terminal:

     python quora-scraping.py
 You can specify which topics you want to grab by changing the contents of the following variable on line 10.